thecodeteam/SIOToolKit/README.md

 SIOToolKit is a Powershell wrapper for ScaleIO scli

-SIOToolKit requires to be run on a Windows based mdm
+SIOToolKit only requires cli.exe in the modulepath if not running on an mdm

 SIOToolKit is community-driven